petergregg/Content/Blog/Resources/DevSecOps Guidelines for Azure DevOps OWASP Zap Snyk Sonar Cloud.md

      - Ensure that security experts are part of the initial project discussions.

 ### 2. Data Privacy and Compliance
-  - **Guideline:** Adhere to data protection regulations and minimize PII collection.
+  - **Guideline:** Adhere to data protection regulations and minimise PII collection.

   - **Benefits:** Mitigate legal and reputational risks.